mschuchard/rapid-vaults/README.md

 #### Encrypt File with GPG
 Currently you set the path to the keys and other files via the environment variable `GNUPGHOME` prior to executing.
 Otherwise, the code will look in the default directory for the current user.

-`rapid-vaults --gpg -e -p password unencrypted.txt`
+`rapid-vaults --gpg -e -p password -o /output/dir unencrypted.txt`

 #### Decrypt a File with GPG
 Currently you set the path to the keys and other files via the environment variable `GNUPGHOME` prior to executing.
 Otherwise, the code will look in the default directory for the current user.

-`rapid-vaults --gpg -d -p password encrypted.txt`
+`rapid-vaults --gpg -d -p password -o /output/dir encrypted.txt`

+#### Output an Integration

+`rapid-vaults --puppet -o /output/dir`

 ### API